- Describe pubertal changes in body size, proportions, and sexual maturity

 - physical traits that are not directly involved in reproduction but that indicate sexual maturity, such as a man’s beard or a woman’s breasts

 - a boy’s first ejaculation of sperm.
 Erections can occur as early as infancy, but ejaculation signals sperm production.
 Spermarche may occur during sleep (nocturnal emission or “wet dream”) or via direct stimulation

-- the primary male sex hormone that plays a key role in the development of male reproductive tissues such as testes and prostate, as well as promoting secondary sexual characteristics such as increased muscle and bone mass, and the growth of body hair.
+- the primary male sex hormone that plays a key role in the development of male reproductive tissues such as testes and prostate, as well as promoting secondary sexual characteristics.
 Females also produce testosterone, but at lower level than males

 - Steinberg, L. (2013).
 Adolescence (10th ed.).
 New York, NY: McGraw-Hill. ↵

 - Arnett, J. J. (2000).
 Emerging adulthood: A theory of development from the late teens through the twenties.
 American Psychologist, 55, 469–480. ↵

 - Herman-Giddens, M.E., Steffes, J., Harris, D., Slora, E., Hussey, M., Dowshen, S.A, & Reiter, E.O.
 (2012).
 Secondary sexual characteristics in boys: Data from the pediatric research in office settings network.
 Pediatrics, 130(5), 1058-1068. ↵